rippleFCL/blog.ripplefcl.com/content/hidden/dyjctlag/index.md

 # How to go outside

-- step 1: Get dressed
+- Step 1: Get dressed
-- step 2: Open your front (or back) door
+- Step 2: Open your front (or back) door
-- step 3: walk through it
+- Step 3: Walk through it

 Congrats you have gone outdoors!